maherbel/dataiku-project/README.md

 ### Deploy App with 2 parameters

-This will deploy the CLI mode of the App, use the first/second param to load the Millenium Falcon/Empire data and compute the success probability.
+This will enable the CLI mode of the App, use the first/second param to load the Millenium Falcon/Empire data and compute the success probability.
 For example:
 ```
 ./give-me-the-odds.sh example1/millennium-falcon.json example1/empire.json